innovation-first/paradox-innovation/content/blogs/frugalit/index.md

 image: 'rift.webp'
 authors:
 - Dimitri Tombroff
+- Tanguy Jounnic
+- Lorenzo Girardi
 ---

 ## Abstract

+Frugal-It is a suite of greenops building blocks and innovative tracks that alltogether provide tools to monitor, understand and optimise software projects.

+This blog describes the component called **Optimizer** that is developped as part of the Rift innovation track.

 > This technical blog highlights our we tackle important challenges to address cost and energy reduction or cloud native solutions.
 In particular
 > - **Dynamic Resource Management**: Automated scaling of applications to optimize resource use.